Brave Horse Tavern – Seattle, Washington

 Their food menu is pretty simple.
 They have homemade pretzels with some interesting dipping sauces – peanut butter and bacon being my favorite.
 They also have an apple mustard, which I hadn’t heard of before.
 When I asked about that, the waitress said, “Why, do you think it’s strange?
 Well your face is strange.”
 It was odd, and I was wondering if they had a thing where they talk like that to customers, but they don’t.
 It was just strange, more so than my face.

-Anyway, their burger menu is basic; you can pick from beef, veggie or chicken.
 Beef is $6, cheese is $1 more, and bacon, a fried egg, or avocado are an additional $2 each.
-I went with cheddar and bacon for a total of $9.
-The burger is not that big, and was interestingly served only with lettuce and pickles (the pickles were quickly removed).
+I went with cheddar and bacon

 First bite in and I knew it was a winner.
 The buns are nice and buttery, with the perfect amount of crisp skin to them.
 But the real star here was cheese treatment.
 As you can see, they really melt the cheese down over the meat, but what you cant see is the crunchy cheese that melted off the burger and was scraped off the grill along with the meat, just hanging off the side.
 This definitely was a high quality gourmet burger made like a true fast food burger.
 The bacon broke apart easily, but the only real difficulties with this burger was the lettuce.
 The giant leaves of lettuce went awry on my first bite and never fully recovered for the rest of the burger.